 📍Hortus Botanicus, Plantage Middenlaan 2a, Amsterdam, +31 20 625 9021

-There are over 200 certified coffee shops in Amsterdam that are legally permitted to sell cannabis.
+There are over 200 certified coffeeshops in Amsterdam that are legally permitted to sell cannabis.
 There’s some real gems spread around the city and it is always worth scouting about to discover new spots.
-Looking for some inspiration?
-Then make sure to check out this and this article by Culture Trip.
+Many tourists flock to the Red Light District or Rembrandtplein but you’ll find smaller, quieter haunts tucked away in Haarlemmerdijk and near Dam Square.

 The city’s zoo is just down the road from Hortus Botanicus and was established around 100 years after the botanical gardens.
 Besides it is the more traditional menagerie, which includes lions, giraffes and elephants.
 Natura Artis Magistra also contains the first museum in the world dedicated to microbiological life called Micropia which features many interactive exhibitions covering the in-and-outs of microbes.